Jelmerro/carafe/README.md

 ```
 usage: carafe <carafe_name> rename <new_name>

-Use 'rename' to to change the name of an existing carafe
+Use 'rename' to change the name of an existing carafe

 positional arguments:
   newname     New name of the carafe